babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 ## Using client tools to connect to Babelfish

-On Windows, most people use SQL Server Management Studio (SSMS) or `sqlcmd` to connect to SQL Server, and these can be used to connect to Babelfish as well.
+You can use a SQL Server client to connect with Babelfish on the TDS port.
-SSMS is not available on Linux, so you are limited to using `sqlcmd` there.
+When connecting from a Windows system, SQL Server Management Studio (SSMS) or `sqlcmd` are good choices of clients.
+If you are connecting to the TDS port from a Linux system, `sqlcmd` is a good choice.

 Other clients that speak the TDS protocol can also be used, but are not officially supported by Babelfish.
 On Linux, these include the FreeTDS command line tool `tsql`.

-Using the PostgreSQL protocol, you can use `psql` or any other client to connect to Babelfish.
+You can use any PostgreSQL client to connect to Babelfish on the PostgreSQL port.  `psql` and pgAdmin are examples of open-source clients that run on Windows and Linux platforms and speak the PostgreSQL protocol.

 ### Using `sqlcmd` to connect to the DB instance {#babelfish-connect-sqlcmd}